mustafaryk/Calculator_with_UI/README.md

 Tkinter library is used for UI

-An exe is provided which has some minor adjustments to the source code namely the addition of icons and resizing of buttons in the UI.
-Otherwise the code for processing the equations is identical
+An executable is provided which has some minor adjustments to the source code namely the addition of icons and resizing of buttons in the UI.
+Otherwise the code for processing the equations is identical.
+The exe is the calculator in all its glory.
+The final product of months of work.